CONTENT/TRIGGER WARNING: Suicide

 Two years ago we published an article entitled Bullying kills kids.
 In the article we discussed the concerning link between bullying, depression and suicide, as evidenced by the latest Australian data on the mental health and wellbeing of children and adolescents.
-Kids are nine times more likely to develop depression if they’ve been bullied, and three times more likely to commit suicide if they’ve been bullied.
+Kids are nine times more likely to develop depression if they’ve been bullied.
+They are three times more likely to commit suicide if they’ve been bullied.
 These are still the most recent statistics available and the article is still as relevant today as it was two years ago.
 Sadly, suicide is still the leading cause of death of young people in Australia.
 More young people in Australia die from suicide than from car crashes, drownings and cancer combined!
 The rates in many other first world countries are similar.
 Suicide is an issue of massive global concern.

-“More young people in Australia die from suicide than from car crashes, drownings and cancer combined!”
+More young people in Australia die from suicide than from car crashes, drownings and cancer combined!

 It is not sensationalistic or alarmist to say that bullying kills kids when a teenage girl tells a boy who likes her to go and kill himself because she is embarrassed by his crush on her, and he does.

 It is not sensationalistic or alarmist because these are not exaggerations.
 They are true accounts of things that happened right before real children took their lives.
 Of course suicide is far more complicated than just those factors.
 But the truth is that those bullying behaviours were preventable actions that contributed to the loss of lives.

 So why do the “experts” ask people to exercise caution and not be alarmist when talking about how bullying contributes to suicide?